 One of the most important parts of starting to use catheters is following your prescription.
 Intermittent catheters are medical devices that require a prescription for use.

-If your doctor or prescribing healthcare professional has instructed you to start using catheters, then based on their diagnosis of your condition, catheters are medically necessary to drain your bladder.
-This can be for all kinds of reasons, such as an enlarged prostate or BPH, incomplete bladder emptying or urine dribbling, bladder retention, or a recent spinal cord injury to name a few.
+If your doctor or prescribing healthcare professional has instructed you to start using catheters, then catheters are medically necessary to drain your bladder based on their diagnosis of your condition.
+This can be for all kinds of reasons, such as an enlarged prostate or BPH, incomplete bladder emptying or urine dribbling, bladder retention, or a recent spinal cord injury, to name a few.

 No matter the reason, maintaining your bladder’s health is important.
-So be sure to catheterize the number of times per day your doctor recommends and always prepare in advance before leaving your house with enough catheters, whether you’re heading back to school or traveling with your catheter supplies.
+So be sure to catheterize the number of times per day your doctor recommends and always prepare before leaving your house with enough catheters.

 Mistake 3.
 Not drinking enough water.

-If you’re new to catheter usage and you just don’t want to have to use catheters, you’re not alone.
+If you’re new to catheter usage and you just don’t want to use catheters, you’re not alone.
 Lots of people face some fears at first or even an aversion to the self-catheterization procedure.
-This can lead to not drinking enough water in order to avoid having to self-cath as often.
+This can lead to not drinking enough water to avoid having to self-cath as often.

-However, referring back to Mistake 2, it’s incredibly important to follow your doctor’s prescription.
+However, referring back to Mistake 2, following your doctor’s prescription is incredibly important.
 Plus, staying well-hydrated is important for your overall body health.

-It’s easy to forget that around 55 to 60% of our bodies are made up of water.
-So it’s important to drink enough water daily to flush waste from the body, regular your body temperature, and so much more.
+It’s easy to forget that 55 to 60% of our bodies are made up of water.
+So, it’s important to drink enough water daily to flush waste from the body, regulate your body temperature, and so much more.

 Mistake 4.
 Forcing a catheter in.